emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 |:--:|
 | *Figure 3: Transportation data set profile* |

-We now analyze relationships between distance miles, average shipment per truck, transportation cost per truck for each mode and trailer.
-The following python function is used to generate plots.
+We fist analyze relationships between distance miles, shipment weight per truck, transportation cost per truck for each mode and trailer.
+Then, we identify and remove outliers from the data set.

+The following python functions are used to generate plots and detect outliers.

 {% highlight python %}
 import seaborn as sns